 Obtained a 28’ variance from the 45’ required rear yard to allow for an expansion of the existing home along the established rear building line which is 17’ from the rear property line and to allow for the relocation of HVAC system within the proposed required rear yard in Plaza-Midwood for the Firenze family.
 October 27, 2015

 Obtained a rezoning of property in Mecklenburg County from residential to neighborhood services to allow for client to build a convenience store gas station without parcels for fast food restaurant and retain buildings.
 2015

 Obtained a conditional use permit from the Cleveland County Board of Commissioners to allow the operation of a “sweepstakes” retail business in Kings Mountain, NC.
 March 15, 2010

 Obtained a rezoning from B-1 to BD (CD) for operation of an eggroll preparation business expansion in existing warehouse.
 2018

 Obtained a 1.5' variance to allow existing house to remain in existing footprint in Matthews subdivision.
 2018

-Obtained a dry land access variance to allow construction of a new house on a property where an existing house would be demolished after completion of a new house.
-2018
+Obtained a dryland access variance from Floodplain Regulations to allow for the construction of a new house and demolition of an existing house thereafter.
+June 2018

 These are partial lists and do not constitute a promise of any kind.
 Please remember that these cases and the results achieved were based on many factors and results differ from case to case, depending on the circumstances particular to each situation.
 The outcome of a particular case cannot be predicated upon an attorney's or a law firm's past results.
 Our past successes should not be construed as a representation that we will be successful with any particular case in the future, and not every case in which we have been involved has resulted in a favorable outcome.